ekinkaradag/sample-ecommerce/README.md

 This is an e-commerce website I built with [React](https://reactjs.org/).
 The sole purpose of this project is to demonstrate my skills on my portfolio.

+You can view the current state of the website by visiting [ekinkaradag.github.io/sample-commerce](https://ekinkaradag.github.io/sample-ecommerce)

 ## To run it on your machine locally

 Navigate to the project folder and run these commands on your machine in order: